saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 7. Select the **Show more...** link.

-8. Select **Collect attributes**.
-Here, you choose attributes the consumer can view and edit.
+8. For the **Collect attribute** section, you choose attributes the consumer can view and edit.

     For now, select the following: